Pololac/AquaDico/README.md

 ### Slug for FishFamily & Origin
 1. Added a "slug" property to my entity.
-2. Type-hinted the SluggerInterface in the constructor of my AppFixture entity (Fakear) to generate the slug from the family name.
+2. Type-hint the SluggerInterface in the constructor of my AppFixture entity (Fakear) to generate the slug from the family name.
-3. Used the {slug} in routes: added the name of the concerned entity after /fishes/ to avoid issues caused by similarities with the /fishes/{id} route.
+3. Used the {slug} in routes: added the name of the concerned entity after fishes/ to avoid issues caused by similarities with the fishes/{id} route.

-Note: The automatic slug function "public function setSlugValue(SluggerInterface $slugger)" should be disabled during development because it is incompatible with Fixture generation using Fakear.
+Note: The automatic slug function "setSlugValue(SluggerInterface $slugger)" should be disabled during development because it is incompatible with Fixture generation using Fakear.

-### Fonctions de recherche
+### Search Functions
-Le site n'affiche que les fiches qui ont pour paramètre $isVisible = true (à priori, toutes les fiches validées par les administrateurs).
+The site only displays entries with the parameter `$isVisible = true` (generally, all entries validated by the administrators).

-#### Par nom
+#### By Name
-* Fonction disponible uniquement sur la page principale.
+* Function available only on the main page.

-#### Par Familles ou Origines
+#### By Families or Origins
-* Possibilité d'aller consulter directement toutes les fiches des poissons d'une famille donnée ou provenant d'un continent donnée.
+* Option to directly view all entries of fish belonging to a given family or originating from a given continent.
-* Ajout d'une fonctionnalité qui affiche dans le menu de tri le nombre de fiches dans chaque catégorie.
+* Addition of a feature that displays the number of entries in each category in the sorting menu.

-#### Par critères de maintenance
+#### By Maintenance Criteria
-* Possibilité de sélectionner les poissons correspondant à des plages de température, de pH ou de durée ainsi qu'en fonction de leur taille adulte.
+* Ability to select fish based on temperature, pH or hardness ranges, as well as their adult size.
-* Possibilité de choisir une plage par paramètre : les poissons retenus ont des paramètres min et max compris dans cette plage.
+* Option to select a range for each parameter: the selected fish have minimum and maximum parameters within this range.
-* Ajout d'un bouton pour réinitialiser facilement les paramètres.
+* Addition of a button to easily reset parameters.

-### Ajout d'un formulaire de Registration & Login
+### Addition of Registration & Login Form
 #### Login
-* Injection du service de hachage de mot de passe dans la classe AppFixtures en type-hintant l'interface du PasswordHasher directement dans le constructeur.
+* Injection of the password hashing service into the `AppFixtures` class by type-hinting the `PasswordHasher` interface directly in the constructor.
-* Création d'un formulaire de login via la commande `make:security:form-login`
+* Creation of a login form using the command `make:security:form-login`.

 #### Registration
-* Ajout de la propriété $isVerified à l'entité User, utilisée pour indiquer que l'utilisateur a bien confirmé son adresse email via un email de confirmation (pass alors en "true").
-Propriété non testée dans l'application actuelle.
+* Addition of the `$isVerified` property to the `User` entity, used to indicate that the user has confirmed their email address via a confirmation email (then set to "true").
+Property not tested in the current application.
-* Les messages Flash n'étant pas pris en charge par Tailwind, je passe le message de succès d'enregistrement via un paramètre de la fonction redirectToRoute.
+* Since Flash messages are not supported by Tailwind, the registration success message is passed via a parameter of the `redirectToRoute` function.

 #### Reset Password
-* Ajout de la fonctionnalité via SymfonyCastsResetPasswordBundle : `composer require symfonycasts/reset-password-bundle`
+* Addition of the feature via SymfonyCastsResetPasswordBundle: `composer require symfonycasts/reset-password-bundle`.
-* Installation de la fonctionnalité via la commande : `php bin/console make:reset-password`
+* Installation of the feature using the command: `php bin/console make:reset-password`.

-### Ajout d'un formulaire d'inscription à la newsletter
+### Addition of a Newsletter Subscription Form
-* Création d'une entité et d'un controleur dédié
+* Creation of a dedicated entity and controller.
-* Validation que l'email rentré est bien un email et est unique via des contraintes passées en attributs de la classe de l'entité
+* Validation that the entered email is indeed an email and is unique via constraints set as attributes of the entity class.
-* Création d'un service applicatif d'envoi automatique d'email à l'enregistrement de l'email dans la base de données (via une classe NewsletterConfirmation dédiée, dans laquelle on injecte le MailerInterface) : vérification de l'envoi du mail via un serveur SMTP local MailTrap conteneurisé dans Docker.
+* Creation of an application service for automatically sending an email upon saving the email in the database (via a dedicated `NewsletterConfirmation` class, where the `MailerInterface` is injected): verification of email sending through a local MailTrap SMTP server containerized in Docker.

-### Sécurité & Autorisations
+### Security & Authorizations
-#### Formulaire d'ajout d'une fiche poisson
+#### Fish Entry Submission Form
-* Autorisé uniquement pour les utilisateurs connectés
+* Allowed only for logged-in users.
-* J'ai fait le choix d'ajouter des contraintes de validation directement dans le formulaire et non au niveau de l'entité pour signaler des problèmes de saisie à l'utilisateur le plus tôt possible :
+* I chose to add validation constraints directly in the form rather than at the entity level to notify the user of input issues as early as possible:
-    1. Contrainte "NotBlank" pour obliger l'utilisateur a renseigner tous les champs.
+    1. `NotBlank` constraint to require the user to fill in all fields.
-    2. Contraintes "Range" sur pH et Gh car ces valeurs sont forcément comprises respectivement entre 1 et 14 / 1 et 34.
+    2. `Range` constraints on pH and Gh since these values must necessarily be between 1 and 14 / 1 and 34, respectively.
-    3. Ajout de contraintes Callback sur maxTemp, maxPh et maxGh pour définir des règles de validation personnalisées qui garantissent que les valeurs max rentrées sont supérieures aux valeurs min.
-Ces contraintes font appel à des méthodes définies plus loin, qui type-hintent l'interface ExecutionContextInterface qui permet d'ajouter des messages de violations de validation.
+    3. Addition of Callback constraints on `maxTemp`, `maxPh`, and `maxGh` to define custom validation rules that ensure the entered max values are greater than the min values.
+These constraints call methods defined later, which type-hint the `ExecutionContextInterface` that allows adding validation violation messages.
-* Ajout de la fonction d'upload d'image pour illustrer la fiche
+* Addition of an image upload function to illustrate the entry.

-* Les nouveaux poissons ajoutés par les utilisateurs sont non visibles (paramètre booléen $isVisible false par défaut dans l'entité) : la fiche doit être validée par un administrateur avant d'être rendue visible.
+* New fish added by users are not visible (boolean parameter `$isVisible` false by default in the entity): the entry must be validated by an administrator before being made visible.

-* Testé avec succès avec le "Discus de Heckle'.
+* Successfully tested with the "Heckel Discus."

-#### Dashboard de gestion
+#### Management Dashboard
-* Généré avec le bundle EasyAdmin
+* Generated with the EasyAdmin bundle.
-* Autorisé uniquement pour les utilisateurs ayant le rôle ADMIN.
+* Allowed only for users with the `ADMIN` role.
-* Menu accessible via le menu déroulant des comptes admin.
+* Accessible via the admin account dropdown menu.
-* Interface légèrement améliorée via l'ajout d'une fonction "public function configureCrud(): Crud"
+* Interface slightly improved by adding a `public function configureCrud(): Crud`.
-* Les administrateurs peuvent modifier les fiches de poisson : ajout/modification/suppression.
+* Administrators can modify fish entries: add/modify/delete.
-* Ils peuvent aussi modifier les noms de familles de poissons et les continents d'origine.
+* They can also edit fish family names and origin continents.

-### Fonctionnalités restant à développer
+### Features Remaining to be Developed
-1. Améliorer la sélection d'affichage des fiches qui ont un paramètre $isVisible = true : le tri mis en place est répétitif et fastidieux à implémenter dans tous mes requêtes.
-Il faudrait peut-être passer par un "EventListener" qui s'active quand les données à afficher se chargent dans la page.
+1. Improve the selection of entries with the `$isVisible = true` parameter: the sorting currently in place is repetitive and tedious to implement in all my queries.
+It may be necessary to use an "EventListener" that activates when the data to be displayed loads on the page.
-2. Finaliser la fonction de reset de mot de passe.
+2. Finalize the password reset function.
-3. Envoyer un email automatique aux administrateurs quand une nouvelle fiche est créée.
+3. Send an automatic email to administrators when a new entry is created.
-4. Trouver une solution pérenne au problème d'affichage des messages Flash avec Tailwind.
+4. Find a sustainable solution to the problem of displaying Flash messages with Tailwind.
-5. Résoudre le problème du menu dropdown des utilisateurs : lié apparemment à une mauvaise gestion du JS dans le projet actuel.
+5. Resolve the issue with the user dropdown menu: apparently related to poor JS handling in the current project.
-6. Toggle Dark Mode : également impacté par le problème de gestion de JS dans le projet.
+6. Toggle Dark Mode: also impacted by the JS management issue in the project.